Agr-IoT/LEACH/README.md

 ## Model Developers

-The implementation of these mobility models were designed and developed by,
+This model was designed and  developed by,

   - [Nuwan Jayawardene](https://github.com/n-jay)